The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - Lunch and Dinner in Pokhara

-- All the Drinks, such as Hot tea/Coffee, Water, beer, coke, Fanta, and whisky, are included.
+- All the Drinks, such as Hot tea/Coffee, Water, beer, Coke, Fanta, and whisky

 - Travel Insurance